INL/BlackLab/site/docs/frontend/README.md

 Navigate to [http://localhost:8080/corpus-frontend](http://localhost:8080/corpus-frontend) to see the available corpora and [http://localhost:8080/corpus-frontend/&lt;CORPUSNAME&gt;/search](http://localhost:8080/corpus-frontend/CORPUSNAME/search) search your corpus.

-#### Using Tomcat
+#### without Docker

-BlackLab Frontend requires Java 8 or higher and Tomcat 7, 8 or 9.
-Recommended are Java 11+ and Tomcat 9.
+Use Java 11+ and Tomcat 9 to run BlackLab Server and Frontend.
 (Tomcat 10 is not yet supported by BlackLab Server and Frontend)

 BlackLab Frontend needs an instance of BlackLab Server to talk to; see [here](/server).
 For best compatibilty, ensure that the (major) version number of both applications matches.
 The latest releases or latest development versions of both applications should always work together.